Launch a Governed

 Escalation & Trust

-When a question falls outside approved policy, the agent says so and routes the person to the right HR contact instead of guessing.
+When a question falls outside approved policy, the desk says so and routes the person to the right HR contact instead of guessing.
 Transparent sourcing and clean escalation are what earn employee trust.

 We start with the lowest-risk, highest-volume use case, policy and benefits Q&A, prove deflection, then expand to managers, certifications, and multi-jurisdiction questions.

-- Escalation paths to the right HR contacts for out-of-scope questions
+- Escalation paths wired to the right HR contacts for out-of-scope questions

 Use What You Already Own

 If you run Microsoft 365, you already have the foundation: SharePoint for content, Microsoft Graph and the Semantic Index for retrieval, Entra ID for identity, Purview for governance, and Teams as the front door.
-Copilot Studio ties them together.
+Copilot Studio ties them together, and the launch configures them as a unit.

 That means no net-new HR platform to procure, no separate identity store, and no second copy of sensitive HR data sitting in someone else's cloud.
 It is faster to stand up than a do-it-yourself build and lighter than a heavyweight service-management suite.

-- No rip-and-replace of your HRIS, the agent overlays your existing content
+- No rip-and-replace of your HRIS, the desk overlays your existing content

 - Permission-trimming and identity inherited from your tenant, automatically